kyma-project/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 ### Test execution

-1. Before you run the test, prepare the `.env` file based on the following [`.env.template`](/testing/e2e/skr/keb-endpoints-test/.env.template).
+1. Before you run the test, prepare the `.env` file based on this [`.env.template`](/testing/e2e/skr/keb-endpoints-test/.env.template).
 2. To set up the environment variables in your system, run:

     ```bash